 What draws the most attention was the project's agile need, which, all together, allowed for requested changes and adjustments to be implemented in the various environments en route to meetings with the city hall and / or deputies.

 I have this passion to create new things.
-I do not care if it’s a software, whether it’s a book or something design.
-I just can not stop creating, I can not stop imagining.
+I do not care if it’s software, whether it’s a book or something design.
+I just cannot stop creating, I cannot stop imagining.
 I create stuff up for living.

-Web and Windows developer for 9 years, I have been awarded 4 times from Microsoft as must valuable professional (Windows Insider MVP), In addition I'm passionate to learn more about new tech.
+Web and Windows developer for more than ten years, I have been awarded 6 times from Microsoft as must valuable professional (Windows Insider MVP), In addition I'm passionate to learn more about new tech.